 This presents a number of issues within the data exchange and migration process when using existing toolsets.
 They rely on a highly manual, periodic and intermittent transfer of information often closely tied to the previously non-interactive nature of the data transfer process.
-For example, a periodic ETL workflow in the illustration on the right.
+For example, a periodic ETL workflow:

 Because of this, data needs to be loaded into Hadoop not in intermittent batches, but as an active database that sits alongside existing relational, NoSQL, and other databases.
 This allows data to be actively and constantly exchanged between the different database environments, ensuring consistency of the shared information.
-For example, using Tungsten Replicator Real-Time Batch Loading, analytics data becomes available for use shortly after it is written to the source database - see illustration below.
+For example, using Tungsten Replicator Real-Time Batch Loading, analytics data becomes available for use shortly after it is written to the source database: